jaythad13/Mathematikezettelkasten/Algorithms --- math-168/notes/Greedy algorithms.md

 We could choose the largest denomination greedily, but this isn't always minimal.
 For example, if we have the pre-decimal British coins with $6, 12, 24, 30$ coins included, then the greedy algorithm requires $3$ coins to get $48$, but that can clearly be achieved.

 What sets of denominations does this work for?
 Note that it works for denominations $\{ 1, b, b^{2}, \dots, b^k \}$ (this is just base $b$ expansion).
 Similarly, [[Superdiscrete --- math-55A/notes/Induction and recurrence#_theorem _ Zeckendorf's theorem|Zeckendorf's theorem]] guarantees that this works for Fibonacci denominations $\{ F_{n} \}$.

+##### _example:_ the corporate party problem

+Suppose we have a tree $T$ with root vertex $r$, defining the hierarchy for the company.
+How can we find a maximal set of vertices with no immediate parent-child pairs (that is, a maximal set of employees without a boss-employee pair).

+Greedily pick leaves (bottom depth vertices)!
+Again we can prove this by induction on the number of vertices.
+Clearly it works for a tree (or rather, forest) with just one vertex.
+Suppose ([[Superdiscrete --- math-55A/notes/Induction and recurrence#Strong induction|strong induction]]) it works on all forests with at most $n$ vertices.
+Let $T$ be a forest with $n + 1$ vertices.
+If a leaf is in a given maximal subset, then we are done.
+If it is not and its parent is, not we can always replace a parent of a leaf in a maximal subset with its child leaf to get a different maximal subset.
+If it is not and its parent is not, then the subset is not maximal (because we can definitely add the leaf).
+Thus, we're done.